SDU-eScience/UCloud/provider-integration/im2/docs/src/slurm/file-management.md

 will be able to access any newly created files.

 UCloud/IM does not make any attempts to modify file ACLs, but any ACLs set manually will be enforced.
-For managed providers, UCloud/IM will recommend an owner, group and permissions for all drives, these are as follows:
+UCloud/IM will recommend an owner, group and permissions for all drives, these are as follows:

 <figure>